jake-dame/reductor/report/report.md

 1. Big "C" Classical refers to a specific era and style, roughly 1750-1820, within...
 2. Little "c" classical, which is what people mean when they talk about "classical" music (the whole).

-The term classical, in the music context, has the same meaning as it does in classical philosophy, classical architecture, or classical literature.
+The term *classical*, in the music context, has the same meaning as it does in classical philosophy, classical architecture, or classical literature.
 It is all a throwback to Greek and Roman stuff.
 (In that sense, it might be better termed "neo-classical" music, although that term itself was consequently pushed forward to another movement altogether.)

 It stems from the Classical era's shifting emphasis (vis-a-vis Baroque) to the virtues of symmetry, balance, simplicity; commonality, secular-ness; etc. (All the stuff going on during the Enlightenment was also, of course, happening in music).